 One chicken sausage link gives you 110 calories and an extra 1g of saturated fat.
 One serving of buffalo skinless chicken sausage offers 110g of calories and 3g of saturated fat.

-If you're looking for a lesser calorie count, one serving of breakfast chicken and apple sausage contains 70 g of calories and 0g of saturated fat.
+If you're looking for a lesser calorie count, one serving of breakfast chicken sausage and apple contains 70 g of calories and 0g of saturated fat.

-Now, if you're on a strict 2000-calorie daily diet, eating up to four sausages will give you around 440 calories from fat and 52 g of protein per serving size.
+Now, if you're on a strict 2000-calorie daily diet, eating up to four sausages will give you around 440 calories from saturated fat and 52 g of protein per serving size.

 "If the sausage is from an animal raised free from synthetic hormones, antibiotics, and other chemicals, then it's good to eat."